harshb-14/xeno-harsh/README.md

 *Xeno Harsh is an FDE Assignment 2025, a multi-tenant Shopify analytics and data ingestion platform.
 It enables store owners to connect their Shopify accounts, sync data, and view actionable insights through a Next.js dashboard.
 The backend (Node.js/Express) handles authentication, data sync, event tracking, and background jobs using PostgreSQL, Redis, and Bull queue.
 The frontend provides a clean, interactive UI for dashboards, customer events, and analytics, with secure JWT-based authentication and real-time updates.*

+## Full App Flow Inshort
+When an order is placed on the Shopify store, a webhook sends the order data to your backend, which saves it to the database (via Prisma), updates Redis for fast access or queue processing, and then the dashboard fetches and displays this data by querying the backend APIs.

 ## Demo Credentials

 - **Shopify Store:** [https://xeno-harsh.myshopify.com/](https://xeno-harsh.myshopify.com/)